Ghorepani Poon Hill Trek

 Food and Drinking Water

 We will provide freshly cooked food from the local guest house or restaurant.
 You will have breakfast and dinner at the lodge and lunch available along the trail.
 You can find a variety of Nepali and Western food as well as drinks.
 Bottled water is available along the trail until the last village.
-You can take buy boiled water from the lodge or restaurant or you can use Iodine or water-purifying medicines.
+You can buy boiled water from the lodge or restaurant or you can use Iodine or water-purifying medicines.

 Transportation